amilja00/Projekt1/readme.md

 Hello World Nina
 AnaNina

-Dunno what to write ... /s
+Dunno what -- NESTO -- to write ... /s